monkeyking83/drone-scheduler/drone/readme.txt

 * Orders that cannot be scheduled for the day automatically incur a 0 NPS, and are left off the output
 * NPS is unique per order (multiple orders going to the same address result in unique NPS's)
 * Coordinates are always represented by whole numbers (integers or longs)
-* There is no order for longitudinal vs latitudinal coordinates (i.e. both N2E2 and E2N2 are valid)
+* Longitudinal vs latitudinal coordinates are ordered with N/S first, then E/W

 Questions: